 Several types of emotional abuse can be identified.
 Understanding these types helps to recognize the subtle ways in which one person is manipulating another, even when it can seem harmless at the moment.
 Emotional abuse will usually fall within one of the following actions and can be described through one of these lenses.

-- Rejection: While there are instances where a person or idea needs to be rejected, a pattern of consistent rejection, whether conscious or unconscious, is a form of emotional abuse.
+- Rejection: While there are instances where a person or idea needs to be rejected, a pattern of consistent rejection, whether conscious or unconscious, is a form of psychological abuse.
 This can come in the form of consistently rejecting work that is done or rejecting the person for meetings or ideas.
-This form of emotional abuse is harmful because it makes the target feel unwanted and unworthy.
+This form of psychological harassment is harmful because it makes the target feel unwanted and unworthy.

-- Isolation: This type of emotional abuse has some overlap with ignoring, but it enforces the isolation of the target from others.
-This can include similar situations, like placing the target in a removed office but then taking it a step further to stopping others from interacting with the target at work.
+- Isolation: This type of psychological harassment has some overlap with ignoring, but it enforces the isolation of the target from others.
+This can include similar situations, like placing the target in a removed office but then taking it a step further to stop others from interacting with the target at work.
 This can be malicious because it actively separates the target from human connections and causes the target to work alone.

 - Corruption: When discussing emotional abuse, corruption is a tactic where the abuser gives the target tasks or information that is wrong or misleading and the target is forced to use it in a way that ruins their work or the team’s work.
 This is harmful because it subjects the target of criticism that is unfounded or may subject the target to disciplinary measures.
 In severe cases, this can end up leading to criminal activity.